spook/encrypt-decrypt/README.md

               or
         yum install gpg

-The 'realpath' utility is also used; please install it if needed.
+The 'readlink' utility is also used; please install it if needed.
 If using -n to obscure filenames, you also need the `base64` tool.
 This comes standard with most distros, typically in the `coreutils` package.